wpilibsuite/sphinxext-opengraph/readme.md

 # sphinxext-opengraph
-Sphinx extension to add support for opengraph (https://ogp.me/)
+Sphinx extension to generate OpenGraph metadata (https://ogp.me/)

 ## Options
 These values are placed in the conf.py of your sphinx project.